 The HPV vaccination programme is safe.
 HPV causes a number of cancers in men and women, in particular, cervical cancer.

 Cervical cancer can be prevented through the HPV vaccination by reducing the risk of infection by HPV strains known to cause this and other forms of cancer.

-3 vaccines are licensed for use in Ireland to prevent HPV infections: Gardasil 4, Cervarix and Gardasil 9.
+There are 3 vaccines licensed for use in Ireland to prevent HPV infections: Gardasil 4, Cervarix and Gardasil 9.

 The Gardasil 4 vaccine is the one currently used in the national vaccination programme for second-level school girls.
 These vaccines are licensed by the Health Products Regulatory Authority and the European Medicines Agency.
 These agencies have strict procedures for the licensing and monitoring of all vaccines to ensure their safety and effectiveness.

 Similar to all vaccines some effects can occur in people getting the injection.
 These can include pain from the needle, some redness, swelling or itchiness on the arm where the injection is given.
 Very occasionally, the person getting the vaccine can have a mild headache, feel a bit tired or sick.
 If these effects do occur, they pass quite quickly.